 The Lightning Network maintains and contributes to Bitcoin's core decentralization property, with the network being composed of a diffuse network of many small nodes routing payments amongst each other.
 This topology is designed to disincentivize centralized points of failure.

-In order to use Lightning, you'll need a Lightning-enabled Bitcoin or Litecoin wallet.
-A Lightning wallet has all the same functionality as a regular wallet, but also allows one to instantly send/receive payments via Lightning.
-You can join our Slack or mailing list for additional details on testing lnd and Lightning wallets.
+In order to use Lightning, you'll need a Lightning-enabled wallet.
+A Lightning wallet has all the same functionality as a regular Bitcoin wallet, but also enables sending and receiving of Lightning transactions.
+Download our desktop Lightning App to start using Lightning on Bitcoin testnet!

 Lightning doesn't use its own token or currency, it only uses Bitcoin when on the Bitcoin blockchain.
 Lightning sends payments using the transaction format of the underlying blockchain.
 When running on Bitcoin, Lightning is actually exchanging native Bitcoin transactions—without the need to broadcast every transaction to the chain.
 This combined with a series of pre-signed contracts enables users on Lightning to send instant, low-fee payments, without having to trust central intermediaries.